auxsophia/auxsophia.github.io/_pages/philosophy/meaningOfLife.md

 <img src="../../images/MoL/transverse_wave.gif">
 {: refdef}

 In the above transverse wave, imagine the red dot is you in the current moment.
-The present is flowing from the past into the future on a flowing pattern.
+The present is changing from the past into the future on a flowing pattern.
 So much information can be described by a simple wave function!

 {:refdef: style="text-align: center;"}
 <img src="../../images/MoL/pos_time_wave.gif" width="60%" height="60%">